wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Changelog ==

+= 1.1.9.2 - 2013/12/12 =
+* Tweak - Removed fixed height setting that shows on admin when Gallery Dimension - Responsive is selected.
+(Pro Version settings)
+* Fix - Upgraded array_textareas type for Padding, Margin settings on the a3rev plugin framework

 = 1.1.9.1 - 2013/11/23 =
 * Tweak - Added new Pro version Variations Galleries setting to Gallery Style tab settings to keep plugin in synch with Pro Version.